sandra-calvo/smarthomes/README.md

 <img src="/images/WA7.png" width="50%" height="50%">

-### Step X. Test your dialog
+### Step 7.
+Test your dialog
 As you make changes to your dialog, you can test it at any time to see how it responds to input.
-1. From the Dialog tab, click the conversation buble icon.
-2. In the chat panel, type some text and then press Enter.
+From the Dialog tab, click the conversation buble icon.
+In the chat panel, type some text and then press Enter.
-3. Check the response to see if the dialog correctly interpreted your input and chose the right response.
+Check the response to see if the dialog correctly interpreted your input and chose the right response.

 The chat window indicates what intents and entities were recognized in the input.
 In the dialog editor pane, the currently active node is highlighted
 Feel free to create new intents for your bot.
 ![](/images/WA8.png?raw=true)

-### Step X. Get Watson Assistant credentials
+### Step 8.
+Get Watson Assistant credentials
-Since we will need your Watson Assistant credentials and your workspace ID in the next step, this is a good moment to save them.Go to the deploy tab in the Assistant window.
+Since we will need your Watson Assistant credentials and your workspace ID in the next step, this is a good moment to save them.
+Go to the deploy tab in the Assistant window.
 There you will find your workspace ID, username and password.
 Copy the credentials and save them for later.
 ![](/images/WA9.png?raw=true)

-### Step X. Build a Node-RED flow to connect with Watson Assistant
+### Step 9.
+Build a Node-RED flow to connect with Watson Assistant
 **Back to Node-RED window**

-Copy the content of **UI2.json** and import the flow to Node-RED, same way you did in Step 15.
+Copy the content of **UI_Bot.json** and import the flow to Node-RED, same way you did in Step 15.
 The file is located in the Box folder.

 This is the flow we are importing:

 <img src="/images/WA10.png" width="100%" height="100%">

-Connect the output of the orange node called "ML input" to the input of the purple node from the previous flow.
-Once you do connect the dots your flow should look like this:
+**EDIT THE NODE**

 <img src="/images/WA11.png" width="100%" height="100%">